vbauer/jconditions/README.md

 Some things that you need to know before exploring an examples:

 * Each described annotation has a simple example how to use it.
-Examples are very simple and existed only to show the idea of usage.
+Examples are very simple, they are existed only to show the main idea of usage.
 * Most of them could use injections to insert environment variables.
 This injections/substitutions could be useful to parametrize tests or to organize profiles.
 **EX:** "${java.io.tmpdir}/test.html"